Hanging out my shingle

 The things I pursue should be impactful.
 Everything’s on the table right now.
 I’d work in your company, work for the government, or found a new venture.
 The key point here is that I’m prepared to trade prestige, esteem, and seniority for a chance to make tangible improvements.

 If you’re about to suggest some random non-impactful role, thank you kindly!
-But save us both the time.
-I don’t need help with a random non-impactful job right now; I can find those.
+But I don’t need help with such roles; I can find ’em myself.

 3 What I’m useful for

-AI Safety is something I am very qualified to help with, as a machine learning expert with a broad view of the landscape and much experience at the coalface.
+AI safety is something I am very qualified to help with, as a machine learning expert with a broad view of the landscape and a lot of experience at the coalface.
 I’m a voraciously curious, smart guy who’s good at hard intellectual work, especially mathematical work.
 I’m highly motivated by difficult problems and interesting intellectual challenges.
 I’m driven by working with people towards shared goals.
+Projects that bring that enthusiasm to bear will go very well.
+My enthusiasm is a sandblaster which can wear down granite problems.

-As my current role (research scientist in a major ICT research lab) hopefully indicates, I’m a skilled artificial intelligence and machine learning researcher.2 I understand the mathematics of deep learning, linear algebra, probability theory, and physics modelling, and I’m one of those people who invent the algorithms that make the AI world progress.
+As my current2 role (research scientist in a major ICT research lab) hopefully indicates, I’m a skilled artificial intelligence and machine learning researcher with a considerable ability to produce cutting edge AI methods.
+I understand the mathematics of deep learning, linear algebra, probability theory, and physics modelling, and I’m one of those people who invent the algorithms that make the AI world progress.
 I publish papers in top-tier machine learning conferences, pushing forward the state of the art in these areas.
-In the world of machine learning research, my particular skill is breadth; I am the person people come to when they need the right tool for a weird job, because I know many tools.
+In the world of machine learning research, my particular skill is breadth; people come to me when they need the right tool for a weird job, because I know many, many tools.
+If you want to know how to get 3% more performance out of your LLM training, you wouldn’t come to me.
+If you want to know how to replace your entire training pipeline with something radically better, I’m your guy.

 I’m a qualified statistician and data scientist, with qualifications from a range of reputable universities.
 I have a deep understanding of, and experience in, statistics, probability, and causal inference.
 I can design experiments, analyse data, and draw valid conclusions.
 I’m trained in econometrics, ecology, geospatial data analysis, and epidemiology.

 People skills: yes.
+I am intensely pro-social and collaborative, and I can get many people to argue that when I am on a team the team works better.
+If that doesn’t seem valuable to you, then we have very different models of where high performing projects come from.
 I can run projects involving people.
 I’ve managed lots of students, supervised a PhD, and run a number of conferences, workshops, and events.
+I get excellent results from teams I lead, and excellent exit interviews from people I manage.
 I’ve run projects in Southeast Asia, Switzerland, and Australia across multiple languages and multiple cultures.
-I’ve even organized bands, which is like organizing a conference but musicians are more trouble than ordinary people, so it counts double.
+I’ve even organized bands, which is like organizing a conference but musicians are more tempestuous than baseline humans, so it counts double.

 My conflict style and communication hygiene are strong.
 I can bring people together, resolve disputes, and get things done.
-I’m extremely good at getting to know people, socializing with them, and building bridges across cultural divides within and across nations.
+I’m extremely good at getting to know people, socializing with them, and building bridges across cultural divides within and across nations, and across political positions.
 I’ve worked with people who have ADHD and autism; I’m comfortable working with challenging personalities.

 4 Constraints